JP Doyle

 How did you tend to react to criticism?

 Criticism that was right always stung because you’re disappointed you made those mistakes.
-I remember a v Leicester game one New Year’s Day where error kept compounding upon error in the first half and I just wasn’t very good.
+I remember a Bath v Leicester game one New Year’s Day where error kept compounding upon error in the first half and I just wasn’t very good.

 Afterwards, you can kind of accept that and move on because you know you were bad.
 Conversely, when you’re criticised in public for something you’ve got right but have no right of reply, that can be frustrating.
 That happens quite a few times when teams have lost!